The Competency Matrix: Why and How?

 The third step is to structure the matrix itself.
 This involves creating a grid where each row represents a team member and each column represents a key skill.
 The point of intersection between a row and a column should indicate that individual's level of competence in that particular area.
 Versatility can be represented by adding an extra dimension to the matrix to indicate the number of skills in which each individual is proficient.

 Last, but by no means least, is data management and updating the matrix.
-Skills and organizational needs evolve over time, so it's crucial to update the matrix regularly to keep it relevant.
+Skills and organizational needs evolve over time, so it's crucial to regularly update the matrix to keep it relevant.
 This may involve reassessing employees' skills at regular intervals, adding new skills to the matrix as they become relevant, or reviewing existing skills to ensure they are still aligned with the organization's objectives.

 Building a skills and versatility matrix is no simple task, but the benefits it can bring to your organization are immense.
 With a well-designed skills matrix, you'll be better equipped to manage your talent, plan your training, and lead your organization to success.

 4.1.
-Continuous updating of data :
+Continuous data updates :

 Unlike Excel, competency management software like Mercateam is an intrinsically collaborative tool.
 It simplifies the sharing of information and documents, enabling smooth collaboration between team members.

-4.3 Process integration :
+4.3.
+Process integration :

 Mercateam offers the possibility of integrating different processes within a single platform.
 This makes it possible to map skills, launch 360° assessments, allocate training, track authorizations, and much more.

 4.4.
-Data Security:
+Data security :

 Skills management software, including Mercateam, is designed with strict security protocols to protect your data.
 This means they can encrypt your data, control who has access to it, and monitor suspicious activity.
 In a context where data breaches are a major concern for businesses, this functionality is essential.
 In contrast, although Excel can be password-protected, it doesn't offer the same level of security and is more vulnerable to human error, such as accidentally sharing files containing sensitive information.